YogaNovvaindra/yoganovvaindra/README.md

 ## 🔥 Currently

-- 🔧 Optimizing production infrastructure and enhancing observability at Run System
+- 🔧 Optimizing production infrastructure and enhancing observability
 - 🛡️ Strengthening security operations with Wazuh SIEM and ISO 27001 compliance
 - 🚀 Improving Kubernetes homelab with GitOps and security enhancements